This brief provides an overview of health coverage for noncitizens and discusses key issues for health coverage and care for immigrant families today.

 On October 10, 2018, the Trump administration released a proposed rule to change “public charge” policies that govern how the use of public benefits may affect individuals’ ability to obtain legal permanent resident (LPR) status.
 This analysis provides new estimates of the rule’s potential impacts.

-A draft version of a proposed rule by the Trump Administration would make changes to “public charge” policies that govern how use of public benefits may affect individuals’ immigration status.
+A final rule by the Trump Administration would make changes to “public charge” policies that govern how use of public benefits may affect individuals’ immigration status.
 This fact sheet provides an overview of the proposed changes and their implications for legal immigrant families and their predominantly U.S.-born citizen children.